 It’s easier said than done, but DON’T leave your dissertation till the last minute!!!!
 Just don’t do it, you’ll hate yourself (we promise).

-Start it as early as you can, get ahead of your peers and watch yourself revel in success!
+Start it as early as you can!
 You’ll have the time to get feedback and redraft as much as you like if you do.

 Working in a group or speaking to those around you is a brilliant way to understand more about the course you’re on.
 Step out of your comfort zone and message those around you!
 They can help in ways some tutors can’t.

 Always remember that it is not a competition.
 There isn’t only a limited number of people who can get a First Class degree.
 So if you help each other, all of you can succeed!